cosmicjs/docs/docs/graphql-api/README.md

 ## API Endpoint

-All `queries` and `mutations` are called to the Cosmic JS GraphQL endpoint:
+All `queries` and `mutations` are called to the Cosmic GraphQL endpoint:

 ```
 https://graphql.cosmicjs.com/v2
 ```

 ## Status Check
-You can check on the API system status via the [Cosmic JS status page](https://cosmicjs.statuspage.io/).
+You can check on the API system status via the [Cosmic status page](https://cosmicjs.statuspage.io/).

 ## Playground
 Use the playground for a full interactive demonstration.
 Use the "Docs" and "Schema" buttons on the right side for documentation on models, queries, inputs, and descriptions.